infinimineralex/infinimineralex/README.md

 - 👋 Hi, I’m Alex!
 - 👀 I’m interested in any type of development!
 I'm finding my footing by branching out into many different projects.
 - 🌱 I’m currently learning at CSU Chico, using C++, ORACLEDB/SQL, and Assembly.
+I'm an officer of my school's Association for Computing Machinery.
 - 💞️ I’m looking to collaborate on anything :) just let me know!
 - 📫 How to reach me: my instagram is @alexanderthe.grape